marklogic/marklogic-spark-connector/docs/writing.md

 Spark supports
 [several save modes](https://spark.apache.org/docs/latest/sql-data-sources-load-save-functions.html#save-modes)
 when writing data.
-The MarkLogic Spark connector requires the `append` mode to be used.
+The MarkLogic connector requires the `append` mode to be used.
 Because Spark defaults to the `error` mode, you will need to set this to `append` each time you use the connector to write data.

 `append` is the only supported mode due to MarkLogic not having the concept of a single "table" that a document